kenjennings/Atari-Pet-Frogger/README_Porting.md

 There are some conflicts the Atari has that are universal for all platforms and will require the Atari port to change the values, or perform other countermeasures.

-- Plain text is in ATASCII codes which is ASCII-like, but different from the ASCII used on other computers.
+- Plain text onthe Atari is in ATASCII codes which is ASCII-like, but different from the ASCII used on other computers.
 Basic A-Z, 0-9 characters are the same.
 But ATASCII uses character 155(dec)/$9B(hex) as the end of string, and new line/carriage return.
 Many computers may use character value 0 to identify the end of a string which is a valid, printable ATASCII character for the Atari.

 - The order of characters in the character set is different from ATASCII.
 Notably, the character 0 entry in the character set is for the blank space.